itswadesh/angularcode-gridsome/content/posts/configure-vultr-for-nodejs-deployment.md

 I finished building my NodeJS app.
 Next step is to deploy it to some cloud server.
 In this tutorial I will guide you how to setup and deploy nodejs application for production to ubuntu cloud.
-We will be using [Vultr](https://www.vultr.com/?ref=8404231-6G) Cloud droplets for this deployment.
+We will be using [Vultr](https://www.vultr.com/?ref=8404231-6G) Cloud instances for this deployment.
 Vultr is simple and easy to get started.

 Here are the list of steps that we need, in order to complete the setup process

-1. <a href="#create">Create and start a droplet</a>
+1. <a href="#create">Create and start a instance</a>
 2. <a href="#login">Login to that instance</a>
 3. <a href="#install">Install NodeJS</a>
 4. <a href="#configure">Configure timezone</a>